bitpay/bitcore/README.md

 gulp test
 ```

-Run the tests with mocha:
+Run the NodeJS tests with mocha:

 ```sh
 gulp test:node
 ```

-Run the tests with karma (uses firefox and chrome):
+Run the browser tests with karma:

 ```sh
 gulp test:browser
 ```

-Create a coverage report (you can open `coverage/lcov-report/index.html` to visualize it):
+Create a test coverage report (you can open `coverage/lcov-report/index.html` to visualize it):

 ```sh
 gulp coverage